sigven/cpsr/README.md

 ### Overview

 The *Cancer Predisposition Sequencing Report (CPSR)* is a computational workflow that interprets germline variants identified from next-generation sequencing in the context of cancer predisposition.
 The workflow is integrated with the framework that underlies the [Personal Cancer Genome Reporter](https://github.com/sigven).
-While PCGR is **intended for reporting and analysis of somatic variants only**, *CPSR* is intended for reporting and ranking of variants in protein-genes that are implicated in cancer predisposition and inherited cancer syndromes.
+While PCGR is **intended for reporting and analysis of somatic variants only**, *CPSR* is intended for reporting and ranking of germline variants in protein-coding genes that are implicated in cancer predisposition and inherited cancer syndromes.

 *CPSR* accepts a query file encoded in the [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format (i.e. analyzing SNVs and InDels).
 The software reports, for a selected set of known (configurable) cancer predisposition genes, two main sets of variants: